JetBrains/intellij-sdk-docs/topics/reference_guide/jcef.md

    It can be handled in the browser if needed.
 4. Execute JavaScript, which creates a custom `openLink` function.
 5. Inject JavaScript code responsible for invoking plugin code implemented in step 2.
-   Handler added to `openLinkQuery` will be invoked on each `openLink` function call.
+   The handler added to `openLinkQuery` will be invoked on each `openLink` function call.

    Note the `"link"` parameter of the `JBCefJSQuery.inject()` method.
    It is the name of the `openLink`'s function `link` parameter.
    This value is injected to the query function call, and can be any value that is required by handler, e.g., `"myJsObject.prop"`, `"'JavaScript string'"`, etc.
 6. Execute JavaScript, which registers a click event listener in the browser.
-   Whenever an `a` element is clicked in the browser, the listener will invoke `openLink` function defined in step 4 with the href value of a clicked link.
+   Whenever an `a` element is clicked in the browser, the listener will invoke the `openLink` function defined in step 4 with the `href` value of the clicked link.

 ### Loading Resources From Plugin Distribution

 In cases when a plugin feature implements a web-based UI, the plugin may provide HTML, CSS, and JavaScript files in its [distribution](plugin_content.md) or build them on the fly depending on some configuration.
-Such resources cannot be easily accessed by browser, and it can be achieved by implementing proper request [handlers](#event-handlers), which make them available to the browser at predefined URLs.
+Such resources cannot be easily accessed by the browser.
+They can be made accessible by implementing proper request [handlers](#event-handlers), which make them available to the browser at predefined URLs.

-This approach requires implementing [`CefRequestHandler`](https://github.com/JetBrains/jcef/blob/master/java/org/cef/handler/CefRequestHandler.java), and [`CefResourceRequestHandler`](https://github.com/JetBrains/jcef/blob/master/java/org/cef/handler/CefResourceRequestHandler.java), which maps resource paths to resource providers.
+This approach requires implementing [`CefRequestHandler`](https://github.com/JetBrains/jcef/blob/master/java/org/cef/handler/CefRequestHandler.java), and [`CefResourceRequestHandler`](https://github.com/JetBrains/jcef/blob/master/java/org/cef/handler/CefResourceRequestHandler.java), which map resource paths to resource providers.

-This approach is implemented by the Image Viewer component responsible for displaying SVG files in IntelliJ Platform-based IDEs.
+Serving such resources is implemented by the Image Viewer component responsible for displaying SVG files in IntelliJ Platform-based IDEs.
 See [`JCefImageViewer`](%gh-ic%/images/src/org/intellij/images/editor/impl/jcef/JCefImageViewer.kt) and related classes for the implementation details.

 ### Disposing Resources